-SILCS-Biologics is actualized as a single command-line tool that integrates all four steps.
+SILCS-Biologics is actualized as a unified tool, available through both the command line and the SilcsBio Graphical User Interface, that integrates all four steps.
 As such, SILCS-Biologics automatically takes care of preparing and running computing jobs that entail SILCS to generate FragMaps, SILCS-PPI to predict protein-protein interactions (PPI) that can drive aggregation, and SILCS-Hotspots to determine excipient binding sites.
 Please see SILCS: Site Identification by Ligand Competitive Saturation and SILCS-Hotspots: Fragment Binding Sites Including Allosteric Sites for additional details.
 SILCS-PPI works by aligning FragMaps from one protein with the functional groups on the surface of another protein to predict the likelihood of a PPI between the two proteins [1].

-13.2 Installation
+14.2 Installation

-Please see SilcsBio Software Installation for installation directions for the SilcsBio server software.
+Please see SilcsBio Software Installation for installation directions for the SilcsBio server software and the SilcsBio Graphical User Interface.